Comprehensive Plan Re-Write

 - State agencies are to conform their programs and projects to municipal plans that have State approval

 The North Kingstown Comprehensive Plan rewrite should clearly articulate the vision and goals of the community and provide the town with a roadmap for accomplishing these items.
 This comprehensive plan rewrite is a critical step towards establishing innovative and successful policies and practices that will guide North Kingstown to a sustainable future.
+Please see the re-write page for detailed information on the elements of the plan.

 There is an abundance of information that is available for review, analysis and incorporation into the comprehensive plan re-write process.
 We will post some of this information as it becomes available.